getsec/getsec.github.io/content/posts/bandit.md

 +++
-title = "Security checking for python" date = "2020-01-29 10:04:03.128"
+title = "Call the police - we got a bandit." date = "2020-01-29 10:04:03.128"
 author = "Nathan Getty"
-tags = ["AWS", "Amazon", "info", "enumeration"] keywords = ["AWS", "Amazon", "info", "enumeration"] description = "running security checks on your python code!" showFullContent = false
+tags = ["python", "security", "lint"] tags = ["python", "security", "lint"] description = "Using linters to check code for security flaws" showFullContent = false
 +++

 # The basics

-Today we will be talking about bandit, a python static analysis tool that reviews your code for possible security flaws.
-We will be using bandit, lets create a virtual environment and use pip to install bandit.
+Today I would like to share with you some security lessons when using python.
+How we can use static linting to check our code for possible security flaws leveraging *bandit*.
+There will be some pretty obvious indicators of bad programming within this document, but only to demonstrate the power of the *bandit*.
+Not to highlight my inability to program. ☕️

+First as always, we will create a virtual environment.
+We dont want to muck around with any of our old dependencies.
+[I love environments](https://xkcd.com/1987/)
 ```sh
 python -m venv venv
 source venv/bin/activate
 pip install bandit
 ```

-Lets use the following application below as an example.
+We can leverage the system function from the os library and pass in some pretty naughty input.
+No reason for that to be there.

 ```py
 from os import system